damonlynch/hatch-gettext/README.md

-This provides a [build hook](https://hatch.pypa.io/latest/config/build/#build-hooks) plugin for [Hatch](https://github.com/pypa/hatch) that compiles multi-lingual messages with GNU gettext's tools `msgfmt`; it can also (optionally) translate .xml and .desktop files, search for left out files, and regenerate the .pot template using `intltool`.
+This provides a [build hook](https://hatch.pypa.io/latest/config/build/#build-hooks) plugin for [Hatch](https://github.com/pypa/hatch) that compiles multi-lingual messages with GNU gettext's tools `msgfmt`.
+It can also (optionally) use`intltool` to:
+- translate .xml and .desktop files
+- search for left out files
+- regenerate the .pot template
+- display a status report for all translations

 **Table of Contents**